waltherg/backup.waltherg.github.io/_posts/2013-08-12-PLoS_ONE_time_to_publication.md

-Here we plot the median total time to publication for each editor in our dataset, sorted by that median value.
+Here we plot the median total time to publication for each editor in our data set, sorted by that median value.

 There is still a multitude of potentially important factors in this data, such as the editor's experience and the scientific field their assigned submissions